Recycling and Disposal of CFLs and Other Bulbs that Contain Mercury

 Some bulb manufacturers and other organizations sell pre-labeled recycling kits that allow you to mail used bulbs to recycling centers.
 The cost of each kit includes shipping charges to the recycling center.
 You fill up a kit with old bulbs, seal it, and bring it to the post office or leave it for your postal carrier.
 Websites that provide more information about mail-back services.
-The following links exit the site Exit

 - U.S. EPA does not endorse, recommend, certify, authorize or approve of these services;

 - there may be other similar services of which we are not aware; and

 - we only provide these links as a convenience to our web visitors.

 - EverLights, Inc.

 - RecyclePak from Veolia Environmental Services

 - Simple Cycle (Lamp Environment Industries, Inc.)